LudovicEspeel/course-web-essentials/docs/14_web_protocols/README.md

 # Web protocols

-## HTTP Protocol
+## HTTP protocol

-A Protocol is a **system of rules** that allow two or more entities of a communications system to transmit information.
+A protocol is a **system of rules** that allow two or more entities of a communications system to transmit information.

 HTTP stands for HyperText Transfer Protocol.
-HTTP is protocol that enables *Client-Server* applications.
+HTTP is a protocol that enables *client-server* applications.
 It defines how `requests` and `responds` should look and is standardized in the HTTP protocol coordinated by the IETF - Internet Engineering Task Force.

 ![IMAGE](./images/image21.png)

-In the protocol it is defined how **clients** can send *requests* and how **servers** should *respond*.
+In the protocol, it is defined how **clients** can send *requests* and how **servers** should *respond*.
 The protocol consists out of plain text and is readable for humans.
 This makes debugging and understanding the process easy.

 HTTP is build on top of the TCP/IP stack.
 By default, port `80` is reserved for HTTP.
 This is the standard port that is used when no port is provided.
 Any other port could be used as well, but must always be supplied when sending out requests using a browser or other software.